-Therefore, in the context of nonlinear systems or eigenvalue problems the formals in (12.19), (12.22), and (12.23) that define $\beta_k$ are not equivalent anymore!
-Feng and Owen [4] made comparisons with the three formula and found that in the context of eigenvalue problems the last identity (12.23) leads to the best results.
-So, we opt for this equation and define the search directions according to where we have given the formulae for the generalized eigenvalue problem $A\mathbf{x} = \lambda M\mathbf{x}$ .
+Therefore, in the context of nonlinear systems or eigenvalue problems the formals in (12.19), (12.22), and (12.23) that define β_k are not equivalent anymore!
+Feng and Owen [4] extensively compared the three formulae and found that in the context of eigenvalue problems the last identity (12.23) leads to the fastest convergence.
+So, we opt for this equation and define the search directions according to where we have given the formulae for the generalized eigenvalue problem $A\mathbf{x} = \lambda M\mathbf{x}$.
 The complete procedure is given in Algorithm 12.1